Airbus revamps A330 jet in long-haul battle with Boeing

 However, Boeing defended the value offered by the 787.

-"I don't really care what is said, this is really the most efficient aeroplane family around," Boeing Commercial Airplanes Chief Executive Ray Conner said of the 787.
+"I don't really care what is said, this is really the most efficient airplane family around," Boeing Commercial Airplanes Chief Executive Ray Conner said of the 787.

 RECORD ORDER BOOKS